vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM_3_ORQPT_DEFAULT_LIST_SOURCE](images/RM_3_XUS_GET_USER_INFO.png)

 Unlike _XUS INTRO DETAILS_, this RPC was handled by the _VICS Server_ and not by _VISTA_.
-The server's _User Service_ knows about all the users of _VISTA_ - it is designed to manage the user's of all _130 VISTAs_ across the VA.
+The server's _User Service_ knows about all the users of the demo _VISTA_ - it is designed to scale and should be able to handle the user's of all _130 VISTAs_ deployed in the VA.

 Back in CPRS, you are asked to select a Patient ...